rolandgadbois/EEC201FinalProject/README.md

 | 256        |  88.9%   |  94.4%   |  100%    | 100%    |
 | 512        |  88.9%   |  100%    |  100%    | 100%    |

-Here are the results for "Twelve" from this year's class.
+Here are the results for "Twelve" from last year's class.

 | N\M        |   8      |   16     |   32     |  64     |
 |------------|----------|----------|----------|---------|